sueda/brender/README.md

 1. Open Blender.
 (Delete default cube)
 2. Change environment (at the top) from **Default** to **Scripting**.
-3. In the Scripting window, Select **Open** and navigate to /path/to/brender/`python/blender_import_obj_anim.py` and hit the `enter` key or click **Open Text Block**.
+3. In the Scripting window, Select **Open** and navigate to /path/to/brender/`python/brender_imports/blender_import_obj_anim.py` and hit the `enter` key or click **Open Text Block**.
 4. Once the code is open in the scripting panel, click **Run Script**.

    Note: This added a new option to the import menu.

-5. Navigate to select `File->Import->Obj As Animation(.obj)`.
-6. With the file browser open, select all the .obj files that were previously exported from the Sample code.
+5. With the file browser open, select all the .obj files that were previously exported from the Sample code.
 Note: If all the files in your directory are to be imported, simply select one file and press the `a` key twice.
-7. With all the desired files selected, click **Import OBJ As Animation**
+6. With all the desired files selected, click **Import OBJ As Animation**
-8. By default, all obj files are selected and in view.
+7. By default, all obj files are selected and in view.
 Return to the **Default** Environment at the top of the window.
 Press the `h` key twice to hide all frames except the current frame.
-9. You now have your animation imported.
+8. You now have your animation imported.
 You can scrub through the timeline to view each frame, or simply hit the **Play** button at the bottom of the animation timeline.